vinit4u16/adaptordie/README.md

     }
 ```

-Copy the response and paste it a text editor, for example
+Copy the response and paste it in a text editor, for example

  Response: